 In 2008, the Refugee Rights Clinic received the Emil Grunzweig Human Rights Award.
-The award is made annually by the Association for Civil Rights in Israel (ACRI) to "an individual or NGO that has made a unique contribution to the advancement of human rights in Israel"
+The award is given annually to "an individual or NGO that has made a unique contribution to the advancement of human rights in Israel".

 |Dr. Yuval Livnat – Academic Supervisor||Anat Ben-Dor, Adv. – Clinical Instructor||Ira Rozina, Adv. – Clinical Instructor|

 Download the clinic's 2003 Report and Position Paper: "Israel – A Safe Haven?
 Problems in the Treatment Offered by the State of Israel to Refugees and Asylum Seekers".